Why is Storm Water Runoff a Problem?

 Phosphorus and Nitrogen

-Phosphorous compounds attach to the soil particles in sediment, but phosphorus can also be in a soluble form.
+Phosphorus compounds attach to the soil particles in sediment, but phosphorus can also be in a soluble form.
 Urban sources of phosphorus include lawn fertilizers, pollen, leaves, grass and orthophosphate in vehicle exhaust.
-One pound of phosphorous can produce 300-500 pounds of algae.
+One pound of phosphorus can produce 300-500 pounds of algae.

 Motor oil, gasoline, grease, automotive antifreeze, lead from gas and auto exhaust, zinc from roof drains and tires and other toxic chemicals in storm water runoff may kill aquatic organisms or impair their health, growth or ability to reproduce.
 Road salt mixed with storm water runoff can also be toxic to aquatic life.

 Household hazardous wastes like insecticides, pesticides, paint and solvents can poison aquatic life.
 Land animals and people can become sick or die from eating diseased fish and shellfish or ingesting polluted water.

 Organic materials such as pet waste, leaves, grass clippings and litter in storm water runoff use up oxygen as they decay.
 After a storm sewer washes this type of organic waste into an urban waterway, it can deplete the oxygen in that waterbody.
 Fish kills can result when oxygen levels drop.